sgorgun/exceptions/README.md

 | [0, 7]        | Yes             |                             |
 | (7, &infin;)  | No              | ArgumentOutOfRangeException |

-There is no need to test if an _l_ argument is less than zero, because _l_ has unsigned data type.
+There is no need to test if an _l_ argument is less than zero, because _l_ is of unsigned data type.

 #### Subtask 1-3

 Open the [ThrowingArgumentOutOfRange.cs](Exceptions/ThrowingArgumentOutOfRange.cs) file, and navigate to the [CheckParameterAndThrowException3](Exceptions/ThrowingArgumentOutOfRange.cs#L17) method.

-Add the code to test if both _i_ and _d_ arguments are in the allowable ranges, and throw the _ArgumentOutOfRangeException_ if any of the method arguments is outside the allowable range.
+Add the code to test if both _i_ and _d_ arguments are in the allowable ranges, and throw the _ArgumentOutOfRangeException_ when any of the method arguments is outside the allowable range.

 | Parameter | Interval        | Allowable Range | Exception                   | Error Message                        |
 |-----------|-----------------|-----------------|-----------------------------|--------------------------------------|